-However, routine tests employed for E. coli detection (e.g. Colilert) do not provide information on the origin of E. coli.
+However, routine water quality tests (e.g. Colilert) do not provide information on E. coli origin.
 This information is particularly important when the identification of specific E. coli strains will determine the risk profile and water treatment options used by a water utility.
-The Australian Water Quality Centre's (AWQC) advanced DNA based testing methods, including E. coli phylogrouping, capsule detection and whole genome sequencing, enable us to identify specific E. coli characteristics.
+Our advanced DNA based testing methods, which include E. coli phylogrouping, capsule detection and whole genome sequencing, enable us to identify specific E. coli characteristics.

-The identification of E. coli phylogroups/capsule types can be used to determine the ecological niche and significance of any E. coli detected in source waters or distribution networks, leading to fully informed risk management responses.
+The identification of E. coli phylogroups/capsule types can be used to determine the ecological niche and significance of any E. coli detected in source waters or distribution networks leading to fully informed risk management responses.